Series Table of Contents

 I’ve spent a fair amount of time in meetings as a consultant and as a leader and most of those meetings were a waste of time.
 Hence the series on Leading Meetings that Don’t Suck.
 It’s a mission of mine to help you lead meetings that are productive and engaging.
 One quick trick that has helped many of my clients is the introduction of a timekeeper.

 Managers you spend between 35-50% of your time in meetings!
-Shouldn’t they be more productive?Click to tweet
+Shouldn’t that time be more productive?Share This Idea

 Challenge & Promise